Covid 19 coronavirus: Around the world - New York 'as terrible as it gets', WHO says it's 10 times deadlier than 2009 flu

 Scientists at the World Health Organisation say they still do not have enough information to know if people are immune to subsequent Covid-19 infections once they have recovered from the disease.

-At a briefing on Monday, WHO emergencies chief Dr Mike Ryan said that they assume people who have survived the new coronavirus and have a detectable level of antibodies should have some level of protection, but that "we just don't know what that period of time is."
+At a briefing on Monday, WHO emergencies chief Dr Mike Ryan said that they assume people who have survived the new coronavirus and have a detectable level of antibodies should have some level of protection, but that "we just don't know what that period of time is".

 He said scientists can make estimates based on immunity from other coronaviruses, but that even that data is quite limited.

-Maria Van Kerkhove, WHO's technical lead on COVID-19 said the information WHO has on antibody response and immunity is "mixed" and that they need much more information on recovered patients.
+Maria Van Kerkhove, WHO's technical lead on Covid-19 said the information WHO has on antibody response and immunity is "mixed" and that they need much more information on recovered patients.

-She said that there are more than 3,000 patients globally who have so far recovered from the disease and that numerous studies are currently under way to try to answer the immunity question.
+She said that there are more than 3000 patients globally who have so far recovered from the disease and that numerous studies are under way to try to answer the immunity question.

 "Right now, we don't have a full picture of what immunity looks like," she said.
 "And until we do, we can't give a complete answer."

-The head of the World Health Organization says he believes U.S. President Donald Trump is "supportive" of the U.N. health agency.
+The head of the WHO says he believes US President Donald Trump is "supportive" of the UN health agency.

-Just days after Trump launched repeated criticism of the agency and threatened funding cuts amid the COVID-19 outbreak, WHO Director-General Tedros Adhanom Ghebreyesus says he hopes U.S. funding will continue — and said WHO's relationship with the U.S. is "very good."
+Just days after Trump launched repeated criticism of the agency and threatened funding cuts amid the Covid-19 outbreak, WHO Director-General Tedros Adhanom Ghebreyesus says he hopes US funding will continue — and said WHO's relationship with the US was very good".

-Tedros did not elaborate, and did not respond to a question at a Monday news briefing in Geneva about the possible impact of a U.S. funding cut.
+Tedros did not elaborate, and did not respond to a question at a Monday news briefing in Geneva about the possible impact of a US funding cut.

 WHO officials used the briefing to reiterate the agency's insistence that countries should not be too quick to ease control measures aimed to fight the outbreak.

-Tedros said evidence shows the disease linked to the novel coronavirus outbreak is 10 times deadlier than the 2009 flu pandemic, and "the way down is much slower than the way up."
+Tedros said evidence showed the disease linked to the novel coronavirus outbreak was 10 times deadlier than the 2009 flu pandemic, and "the way down is much slower than the way up".

 Mexico

-Health workers briefly blocked a street in Mexico City on Monday to demand more protective gear as their hospital receives more patients suffering from COVID-19.
+Health workers briefly blocked a street in Mexico City on Monday to demand more protective gear as their hospital receives more patients suffering from Covid-19.

 Dozens of nurses, doctors and other personnel from the October 1 Hospital carried handwritten signs and shouted for assistance.
 The hospital is part of Mexico's public health system for government workers.